hamlet-io/avscanner/readme.md

 1. Virus - notifies subscribers about detection of a virus in the unprocessed bucket

 ##### Note:
-Passport scanner data bucket files must always have the next key structure:
+Unprocessed bucket files expect to have the key structure:

- `<year>/<month>/<day>/<user>/<filename>`.
+ `<submission_guid>/<filename>`.

 Otherwise event will be considered invalid and removed from the queue and file will not be processed.

 # General workflow:
-1. Object created in the passport scanner data bucket.
+1. Object created in the unprocessed  data bucket.
 1. Object created event gets posted into virus scanning queue.
 1. Virus scanner worker pulls the event from virus scanning queue and performs virus scan.
 1. Non virus files object created events forwarded into validation queue.
 1. Virus files moved to quarantine bucket.
 Virus notification sent, copy of notification stored alongside quarantined files as `<filename>.report.json`.
-1. Validator worker pulls event from validation queue and performs validation.
-1. Valid files saved to archive bucket with `valid/` key prefix.
-1. Invalid files saved to archive bucket with `invalid/` key prefix.
-1. Then once a month archer worker starts, grabs files from archive bucket by common prefix `valid/<year>/<previous_month>`, compresses them, deletes them from the bucket and post compressed archive as a single file as `compressed/<year>/<previous_month>/archive.zip`.

 ##### Note:
 Successfully processed events always deleted from the workers queues.
 The only situation when file remains in the queue after a worker started processing is an unexpected error which may be caused by an auto-scaling group which may shut down the worker before it finished event processing.